-These lines declare a dependency on the pyembed package, which holds the smarts for embedding Python in a binary.
+These lines declare a dependency on the pyembed package, which holds the smarts for running an embedded Python interpreter.

-In addition, the build = "build.rs" tells runs a script that hooks up the output of the pyembed crate with this project.
+In addition, the build = "build.rs" helps to dynamically configure the crate.

 Next let's look at src/main.rs.
 If you aren't familiar with Rust projects, the src/main.rs file is the default location for the source file implementing an executable.
 If we open that file, we see a fn main() { line, which declares the main function for our executable.
 The file is relatively straightforward.
 We import some symbols from the pyembed crate.
 We then construct a config object, use that to construct a Python interpreter, then we run the interpreter and pass its exit code to exit().
 Succinctly, we instantiate and run an embedded Python interpreter.
 That's our executable.